 Via the A13 eastbound

-The connections chart above again shows that traffic heading eastbound on the A13 cannot directly access the LTC either north or southbound.
+Again, traffic heading eastbound on the A13 cannot directly access the LTC either north or southbound.
 So whenever there is an incident at or near the Dartford Crossing and traffic wants/needs to migrate to the LTC to cross the river it will not have direct access to it from the A13 heading eastbound.

 Again, traffic heading eastbound on the A13 would have to detour all the way down to the Stanford Junction, up and around the traffic lighted roundabout, and then head back westbound along the A13 to the LTC junction just past where the Rectory Rd (Orsett) bridge crosses the A13.
 Remember you cannot access the LTC from the Orsett Cock roundabout (see above).